trongtb88/locationsvc/README.md

 1. Run DOCKER DEAMON at your machine successfully
 2. Make sure don't have any image mysql is running at port 3306, otherwise you will have 1 error
 3. Git clone this repo
-4. Comment all values for localhost like
+4. Go to file .env, comment all values for localhost like
 ```
     #DB_DRIVER=mysql
     #DB_USER=root